zoffixznet/perl6.party/post/The-Awesome-Errors-of-Perl-6.md

 a value, it discards it, so once you've iterated over the entire `Seq`, you're done.

-Above, we're attempting to iterate over it again, and so it cries and complains, because it can't do it.
+Above, we're attempting to iterate over it again, and so the compiler cries and complains, because it can't do it.
 The error message does offer two possible solutions.
 We can either use the [`.cache` method](https://docs.perl6.org/routine/cache) to obtain a `List` we'll iterate over: